If you’re facing drug charges in Colorado, you have a right to qualified representation no matter how severe the offense.

 - Penalties for these offenses range from 6 to 18 months in jail and/or a fine up to $5,000.

 - DM2: These misdemeanors are less serious than DM1 charges.
-Examples of a DM2 offense include abusing toxic vapors, use or possession of synthetic cannabinoids, and possession of 2 to 6 ounces of marijuana.
+Examples of a DM2 offense include abusing toxic vapors, use or illegal possession of synthetic cannabinoids, and possession of 2 to 6 ounces of marijuana.

 - Penalties for DM2 offenses range from 0 to 12 months in jail and/or a fine up to $750.